-Unless the Appointed Actuary states otherwise, regulators will assume that the Appointed Actuary's conclusion on the type of opinion rendered, provided in points C and D of the Opinion paragraph, applies to both the net and the direct and assumed reserves.
+Unless the Appointed Actuary states otherwise, state insurance regulators will assume that the Appointed Actuary's conclusion on the type of opinion rendered, provided in points C and D of the Opinion paragraph, applies to both the net and the direct and assumed reserves.
 If the Appointed Actuary reaches different conclusions on the net versus the direct and assumed reserves, the Appointed Actuary should include narrative comments to describe the differences and clearly convey a complete opinion.
 The response to Exhibit B, Item 4 should reflect the Appointed Actuary's opinion on the net reserves.

-Similarly, the materiality standard in Exhibit B, Item 5 and the RMAD conclusion in Exhibit B, Item 6 should pertain to the net reserves.
+Similarly, the materiality standard in Exhibit B, Item 5 and the Risk of Material Adverse Deviation (RMAD) conclusion in Exhibit B, Item 6 should pertain to the net reserves.
 If the Appointed Actuary reaches a different conclusion on the risk of material adverse deviation in the net versus the direct and assumed reserves, the Appointed Actuary should include a Relevant Comments paragraph to address the differences.
-Regulators understand that a net versus a direct and assumed RMAD will have different meanings and, potentially, different materiality standards.
+State insurance regulators understand that a net versus a direct and assumed RMAD will have different meanings and, potentially, different materiality standards.

-E. Unearned premium for P&C Long Duration Contracts
+E. Unearned Premium for Property/Casualty Long-Duration Contracts

-Exhibit A, Items 7 and 8 require disclosure of the unearned premium reserve for P&C Long Duration Contracts.
+Exhibit A, Items 7 and 8 require disclosure of the unearned premium reserve for property/casualty (P/C) long-duration contracts.
 The Instructions require the Appointed Actuary to include a point D in the Opinion paragraph regarding the reasonableness of the unearned premium reserve when these reserves are material.

-The Working Group expects that the Appointed Actuary will include documentation in the Actuarial Report to support a conclusion on reasonableness whenever point D is included in the Actuarial Opinion.
-This documentation may include the three tests of SSAP No. 65 or other methods deemed appropriate by the Appointed Actuary to support his or her conclusion.
+The Working Group expects that the Appointed Actuary will include documentation in the Actuarial Report to support a conclusion on reasonableness whenever point D is included in the SAO.
+This documentation may include the three tests of Statement of Statutory Accounting Principles (SSAP) No. 65-Property and Casualty Contracts or other methods deemed appropriate by the Appointed Actuary to support his or her conclusion.

-Regulators see many opinions where dollar amounts are included in Exhibit A, Items 7 and 8; some opinions include a Relevant Comments paragraph discussing these amounts and some do not.
-Regulators would prefer at a minimum that Appointed Actuaries include some discussion in Relevant Comments on these amounts including an explicit statement as to whether these amounts are material or immaterial.
+State insurance regulators see many SAOs where dollar amounts are included in Exhibit A, Items 7 and 8; some SAOs include a Relevant Comments paragraph discussing these amounts, and some do not.
+State insurance regulators prefer at a minimum that Appointed Actuaries include some discussion in Relevant Comments on these amounts, including an explicit statement as to whether these amounts are material or immaterial.

-F. Other premium reserve items
+F. Other Premium Reserve Items

-With regard to "Other Premium Reserve Items" in Exhibit A, Item 9, the Appointed Actuary should include an explanatory paragraph about these premium reserves in Relevant Comments and state whether the amounts are material or immaterial.
-If the amounts are material, and the Appointed Actuary states the amounts are reasonable in an Opinion paragraph, regulators would expect the actuarial documentation to support this conclusion in the Actuarial Report.
+Regarding "Other Premium Reserve Items" in Exhibit A, Item 9, the Appointed Actuary should include an explanatory paragraph about these premium reserves in Relevant Comments and state whether the amounts are material or immaterial.

+If the amounts are material and the Appointed Actuary states that the amounts are reasonable in an Opinion paragraph, state insurance regulators would expect the actuarial documentation to support this conclusion in the Actuarial Report.

-Typical items regulators see listed as "Other Premium Reserve Items" are Medical Professional Liability Death, Disability & Retirement (DD&R) unearned premium reserves (UPR) and Other Liability Claims DD&R UPR.
-Depending on the nature of these exposures, these items may be also listed on Exhibit B, Line 12.2 as claims made extended UPR.
+Typical items state insurance regulators see listed as other premium reserve items are medical professional liability death, disability, and retirement (DD&R) unearned premium reserves (UPRs) and other liability claims DD&R UPRs.
+Depending on the nature of these exposures, these items may be also listed on Exhibit B, Line 12.2 as claims made extended UPRs.

-G. The importance of Relevant Comments paragraphs
+G. The Importance of Relevant Comments Paragraphs

-The Working Group considers the Relevant Comments paragraphs to be the most valuable information in the Actuarial Opinion.
-Relevant Comments help the regulator interpret the Actuarial Opinion and understand the Appointed Actuary's reasoning and judgment.
-In addition to the required Relevant Comments, the Appointed Actuary should consider providing information on other material items such as reinsurance with affiliates, mergers or acquisitions, other premium reserves, and catastrophe risk.
+The Working Group considers the Relevant Comments paragraphs to be the most valuable information in the SAO.
+Relevant Comments help the state insurance regulator interpret the SAO and understand the Appointed Actuary's reasoning and judgment.
+In addition to the required Relevant Comments, the Appointed Actuary should consider providing information on other material items, such as reinsurance with affiliates, mergers or acquisitions, other premium reserves, and catastrophe risk.